Skip to main content

 Planning production orders

-Each production order routing line corresponds to an appointment in Dime.Scheduler, so the two are directly linked.
-Modifying an appointment is processed by the production routing engine in Business Central, which validates and recalculates the entire production order routing if needed.
-In the example below, modifying one appointment of the production affects the other steps in the order.
+That link runs both ways.
+Because each production order routing line corresponds directly to an appointment, moving an appointment is handed straight back to the production routing engine in Business Central, which validates the change and recalculates the rest of the order routing when it needs to.
+In the example below, shifting one appointment ripples through the other steps in the production order.

 Resource allocation

-In short, Dime.Scheduler uses standard Business Central functionality and adds visual scheduling on top of it for production orders.
+In short, Dime.Scheduler keeps standard Business Central functionality in charge and adds visual scheduling on top of it.